Pedestrian Accident Attorney in Denver

 Since 2009, the number of pedestrian-vehicle fatalities has nearly doubled in Colorado, according to the AAA Foundation for Traffic Safety and AAA Colorado.
 More pedestrians were killed in 2019 than in any year since 1990.

 If a car, truck or any other vehicle strikes you while walking or riding your bike, the consequences can be devastating, if not fatal.
 In 2017, nearly 6,000 pedestrians were killed in traffic crashes in the United States—about 1 death every 88 minutes.
 An estimated 137,000 pedestrians were treated in emergency departments for non-fatal crash-related injuries.

-If you or a loved one were one of the tens of thousands of pedestrians who were hit by a car, then you need to know that a vast majority of pedestrian and bicycle injury cases involve negligence on the part of either the driver or the pedestrian.
+If you or a loved one were hit by a car, then you need to know that a vast majority of pedestrian and bicycle injury cases involve negligence on the part of either the driver or the pedestrian.
 In negligence cases, compensation may be owed to the injured individual for medical expenses, property damage, loss of wages, pain and suffering and other personal injury damages.

 We’ll always be there for you through the whole process.
 Every step of the way.

 Denver Accident Attorney Mack Babcock

 Founder of The Babcock Law Firm

 Legally speaking, a pedestrian is any person on foot—walking, running, jogging, hiking, sitting or lying down—who is traveling along or near a road or pavement.
 In modern times, the term “pedestrian” is also commonly applied to users of non-motorized modes of transportation such as a bicycle, scooter, skateboard or roller blades/skates.

 Who is At Fault in a Pedestrian or Bicycle Accident?